wothke/SIDedit/README.md

 Obviously there is a prebuilt win32 executable (32-bit) in the main folder.
-But in case you want to build the same thing from src or run the perl script directly below some notes how I went about it (this might also help me to remember next time I might have to touch this.. which I do not intend to do):
+But in case you want to build the same thing from src or run the perl script directly, below some notes how I went about it (this might also help me to remember next time I might have to touch this.. which I do not intend to do):

 ### install Perl